statengeneraal/laws-markdown/verdrag/anti-doping/convention/BWBV0004757/README.md

 IN WITNESS WHEREOF the undersigned, being duly authorised thereto, have signed this Convention.
 DONE at Strasbourg, this 16th day of November 1989, in English and in French, both texts being equally authentic, in a single copy which shall be deposited in the archives of the Council of Europe.
 The Secretary General of the Council of Europe shall transmit certified copies to each member State of the Council of Europe, to the other States party to the European Cultural Convention, to the non-member States which have participated in the elaboration of this Convention and to any State invited to accede to it.

-####The 2014 prohibited list World Anti-Doping Code
+####The 2015 prohibited list

-Date of entry into force: 1 January 2014
+World Anti-Doping Code

-In accordance with Article 4.2.2 of the World Anti-Doping Code, all Prohibited Substances shall be considered as “Specified Substances” except Substances in classes S1, S2, S4.4, S4.5, S6.a, and *Prohibited Methods* M1, M2 and M3.
+###Date of entry into force: 1 January 2015

-####Substances and methods prohibited at all times
+In accordance with Article 4.2.2 of the World Anti-Doping Code, all *Prohibited Substances *shall be considered as “*Specified Substances*” except Substances in classes S1, S2, S.4.4, S.4.5, S6.a, and *Prohibited Methods *M1, M2 and M3.

-(in- and out-of-competition)
+####Substances and methods prohibited at all times (in- and out-of-competition)

 ####Prohibited substances

 ### S0

 ####Non-approved substances

-Any pharmacological substance which is not addressed by any of the subsequent sections of the List and with no current approval by any governmental regulatory health authority for human therapeutic use (e.g. drugs under pre-clinical or clinical development or discontinued, designer drugs, substances approved only for veterinary use) is prohibited at all times.
+Any pharmacological substance which is not addressed by any of the subsequent sections of the *List *and with no current approval by any governmental regulatory health authority for human therapeutic use (e.g drugs under pre-clinical or clinical development or discontinued, designer drugs, substances approved only for veterinary use) is prohibited at all times.

 ### S1

 ####Anabolic agents